 -

-Here's a commercial-free summary of KPR news headlines, made possible by listener-members.
-Our headlines generally post at 10 am Monday through Friday and are updated through 7 pm.
-After that, we take a break.
+Here's a summary of commercial-free news headlines, prepared for you by KPR news staffers.
+Our headlines,as heard on the radio, are generally published by 10 am Monday through Friday and updated through 7 pm.
+Enjoy.

 -